roulan2000/ZIPG/README.md

 # ZIPG
 ## Overview

-We provide R code for Zero-inflated Poisson-Gamma Model (ZIPG) witn an application to longitudinal microbiome count data.
+We provide R code for Zero-inflated Poisson-Gamma Model (ZIPG) with an application to longitudinal microbiome count data.
 You can download R code from this github, and see more details in `ZIPG_demo.Rmd`.

 ## Usage